integration-app/MCP-chat-example/README.md

 - `/src/lib` - Utility functions and helpers (including MCP agent logic)
 - `/public` - Static assets

-## Template Features

 ### Authentication

 The template implements a simple authentication mechanism using a randomly generated UUID as the customer ID.
-This simulates a real-world scenario where your application would have proper user authentication.
+This simulates a real-world scenario where your application can authentication users to provide the agent access to tools in their own personal accounts on external apps.
 The customer ID is used to:

-- Identify the user/customer in the integration platform
+- Identify the user/customer in the Integration.app workspace
 - Generate integration app tokens for external app connections

 ### AI Chat Agent